coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/design_patterns/template_method.md

 	produceBody: ->
 		console.log "Producing body for DocWithoutHeader"

-doc1 = new DocWithHeader
-doc1.produceDocument()

-doc2 = new DocWithoutHeader
-doc2.produceDocument()
+docs = [new DocWithHeader, new DocWithoutHeader] doc.produceDocument() for doc in docs
 {% endhighlight %}

 ## Discussion

-In this example, there are two steps, one for producing a document header and the second for producing the document body; these two steps are given empty implementations in the superclass.
-The DocWithHeader implements both the body and header steps, whereas the DocWithoutHeader only impements the body step.
+In this example, the algorithm consists of two steps describing document production: one for producing a document header and the second for producing the document body.
+An empty method implementation for each step is present in the superclass and polymorphism is exploited such that each concrete subclass can provide a different implementation for a step by overriding a step method.
+In this example,the DocWithHeader implements both the body and header steps, whereas the DocWithoutHeader only implements the body step.

+The production of different types of document is then straightforward when document objects are stored in an array, and it is then a simple of matter of iterating over each document object and calling its produceDocument method.